DarioI/ARES/README.md

 # DroidSec
 DroidSec is a security suite for analyzing Android .apk files.
-Core analysis technology is based on the awesome AndroGuard codebase.
+Core analysis technology is based on the awesome Androguard codebase.

 ##License
-###AndroGuard
+###Androguard
 Copyright (C) 2012/2013/2014, Anthony Desnos <desnos at t0t0.fr>
 All rights reserved.